florian/taar-prototyping/Ensemble-Model.md

 For training and validation purposes, only clients that have WebExtension addons installed are useful.

+The [evaluation notebook](https://github.com/florian/taar-prototyping/blob/master/evaluation.ipynb) lists the portion of clients with a certain number of whitelisted addons.
+If the cut-off is set to `>= 3` or `>= 4` very few clients are left.

 ```python
 useful_clients = completed_rdd.filter(lambda client: len(client['installed_addons']) >= 1).cache()